Explore UT System's information hub and website dedicated to open educational resources:

 COVID-19 has exacerbated the financial need and insecurity of students across the UT System.
 UT System students need Open Educational Resources now more than ever.
 Learn why and what UT System institutions can do about it in these two statements shared widely by the UT System ALA Task Force.

-Drawing on the leadership and expertise of faculty, students, staff and administrators from across the UT System, the Task Force will:
+Drawing on the leadership and expertise of faculty, students, staff and administrators from across the UT System, the Task Force was convened to:

-Elevate awareness of, and deepen engagement with existing high-quality Open initiatives, in the UT System, across Texas and with other states, with a particular focus on Open Educational Resources (OER);
+Elevate awareness of, and deepen engagement with, existing high-quality Open initiatives, in the UT System, across Texas and with other states, with a focus on Open Educational Resources (OER);

 Identify strategies and collaborative opportunities to expand the adoption and development of affordable and next-generation learning resources, including OER, existing library-purchased materials, low-cost business models that remove barriers to affordability, and other affordable resources across UT institutions, in Texas and nationally;